 - The Guesthouse Barcelona Gotic has simple guest rooms with shared and private bathrooms.
 Amenities include a 24-hour front desk, baggage storage, and a breakfast buffet.

 Tips and Tours: How to Make the Most of Your Visit to Barcelona's Gothic Quarter

-- Walking Tour: A good way to get your bearings in the tangle of narrow streets is to join a Barcelona Gothic Quarter Morning Walking Tour that takes you to the highlights with a knowledgeable local guide, who will also point out favorite places for tapas and shopping.
+- Walking Tour: It's easy to get lost in the Gothic Quarter's labyrinth of winding streets.
+To discover the sights with ease, join a guided walking tour.
+The two-hour Barcelona Gothic Quarter Morning Walking Tour takes you to the quarter's must-see landmarks, led by a knowledgeable guide who will provide commentary about each monument's history.
+Your guide can also point out locals' favorite places for tapas, coffee, and shopping.

-- Segway Tour: You can cover more ground in the Gothic Quarter and explore colorful La Rambla and the charming old harbor as well on the Barcelona Segway Tour: Barri Gòtic and La Barceloneta.
-As you and no more than five others follow a local guide through the winding streets on your self-balancing electric wheels, you'll hear fascinating stories from Barcelona's history.
+- Segway Tour: Explore the old harbor (Port Vell) and the old fishing port (La Barceloneta) on the two-hour Barcelona Segway Tour.
+As you and no more than five others follow a local guide through the winding streets on your self-balancing electric wheels, you'll learn about the monuments and about Barcelona's fascinating history.

-- For Your Comfort: The streets of this medieval neighborhood are paved with stones that are often worn and uneven, so wear sturdy low-heeled shoes.
+- Keep Comfort in Mind: The narrow pedestrian streets of this medieval neighborhood are paved with cobblestones that are often worn and uneven, so wear sturdy low-heeled shoes with good treads.